yeungchenwa/OCR-SAM/readme.md

 **Erasing WebUI Result**
 ![](imgs/webui_erase_visit.png)

-In our WebUI, user can interactly choose the SAM output and the diffusion model.
-Especially, user can choose which text to be erased.
+In our WebUI, users can interactly choose the SAM output and the diffusion model.
+Especially, users can choose which text to be erased.

 #### Inpainting🥸
 ```bash